This is the 2021 version of Investment Monitor’s MNC subsidiaries database. For an updated, larger version of this map, please click here.

 Research from Investment Monitor reveals that the US remains the dominant force in both spawning and attracting subsidiaries, and that much of the activity of this nature is concentrated in the top global economies.

-Using the Monitor Network’s multinational company database, we analysed 2,190 of the top multinational companies (MNCs) by revenue, detailing how many subsidiaries they have and where they are located.
+Using our multinational companies database, we analysed 2,188 of the top multinational companies (MNCs) by revenue, detailing how many subsidiaries they have and where they are located.
 In total, 216,898 subsidiaries were found.
 These MNCs were headquartered across 60 different countries, with one-third based in the US.